 - How to configure basic Networking

 Docker is a platform for Applications to be built and run in a container with all the required software packaged in it.

 But you ask, what in the world is container?

 Container is a Docker process that can be run on any Linux or Windows based system.
 It includes everything it needs to run, including System libraries, application code, application dependencies and configuration files.
 (You throw Docker container at a Car’s bumper and it will still work.
 Just kidding.).
 A Docker container is a mini-machine in its own right.
 Containers running on a system share the Operating System Kernel with other processes (including other Docker containers).

 Tip: You can list all the Docker containers running your system by running the command

 Let’s take a look at the diagram below, which shows how various components fit it.

 To contrast this with how software applications are traditionally run, look at the image below.

-So, to summarize: Docker is a container solution that enables buliding, shipping and running applications with all the required software in a single unit.
+So, to summarize: Docker is a container solution that enables building, shipping and running applications with all the required software in a single unit.
 The benefits include consistency across deployments, fast startup, flexible and developer-friendly build process.